A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

 \subsection{Model discrimination}

 As we defined three parametrisations for the BCG \& ICL mass components (Sect.~\ref{sect:ICL-model-param}) and three estimates of cluster member stellar masses (B25a, section~4.3), we produce $9$ models combining each possibility.
 To distinguish between them, we rely on the Widely Applicable Information Criterion (WAIC) \citep{Watanabe2010}, which uses the posterior distribution to compute the criterion value.
 It is quite similar to the Bayesian Information Criterion \citep[BIC][]{Schwarz1978} or Akaike Information Criterion \citep[AIC][]{Akaike1973}, and is a readaptation of such criteria in a Bayesian inference context.
-It replaces the estimate of the maximum likelihood by its average over the posterior distribution, and the number of parameters is switched to an effective number of parameters instead.
+It replaces the maximum-likelihood estimate with its average over the posterior distribution, and switches to an effective number of parameters instead.
 The number of effective parameters is also estimated from the parameters posterior distribution.

 Table~\ref{table:WAIC_model} presents the WAIC estimate performed for each model through the implementation in the \textsc{ArviZ} library \citep{Kumar2019}.
 We estimate the mean and standard deviation of the WAIC by randomly selecting $1000$ models from the posterior, and repeating the operation $1000$ times.
 Focusing on the BCG \& ICL parametrisation, ``BCG - ML 2'' models are the best-performing models when averaging over the cluster member SED estimates.
 They are followed by the ``BCG - ML 1'' models and then the ``BCG - ML 3'' models.
 Except for the model with a double power-law SFH and ``BCG - ML 2'' parametrisation, there is an improvement at a fixed specific SED model from a model with a ``BCG - ML 3'' to a ``BCG - ML 1'' and from ``BCG - ML 1'' to ``BCG - ML 2'' parametrisation.
 Hence, according to the WAIC and our set of constraints, the best parametrisation of the BCG \& ICL component is to assume different stellar-mass-to-light ratios for the BCG and the ICL.
 Providing further freedom to the varying $\Upsilon^{\rm BCG}_*$ does not improve the models, and the last coefficient, $\Upsilon^{\rm BCG,\, 3}_{\rm *,\,lt\,3}$, is not constrained.